Graphmasters/safedown/examples.md

 		log.Fatalf("unable to open badger: %v", err)
 	}
 	sa.AddActions(func() {
-		// It is upto the user how the error (if applicable) from closing
+		// It is up to the user how the error (if applicable) from closing
 		// should be handled.
-		if err := db.Close(); err != nil {
+This is only for illustrative purposes. if err := db.Close(); err != nil {
 			log.Printf("failed to close database: %v", err)
 		}